 Program Fines and Fees

-Participant fees and fines shall be determined by the Court in cooperation with the Probation Department.
+Participant fees and fines are determined by the Court in cooperation with the Probation Department.

 Incentives and Sanctions

-The Wendler Substance Abuse Treatment Fund was established in 2006, to supplement County expenditures for substance abuse treatment and services.
-These funds will help defendants as well as provide rewards and incentives for good performance in the Drug Court Program.
+This fund was established in 2006, to supplement the County of San Mateo's costs for substance abuse treatment and services.
+These funds help defendants as well as provide rewards and incentives for good performance in the Drug Court Program.

 On a case-by-case basis, possible use for funds may include partial payment for: